chanodya19/major_project/README.md

   as_tibble()
 ```

-In the final etResults table, I wanted to see which genes were overexpressed and which genes were downregulated using the code below.
+In the final etResults table, I wanted to see which genes were overexpressed and which genes were down regulated using the code below.
+This was for me to count results many genes were positively expressed and which were negatively expressed, but these are from all the filtered genes, these counts are not a representation of the finalised significant results.

 ```{r}
 positive_count <- sum(etResults[, 2] > 0)